 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A newspaper headline running across a whole page, especially one on the front page.
+A large newspaper headline, especially one across the top of the front page.

-title, caption, legend, subtitle, subheading, wording, rubric, inscription, name, headline, banner headlineView synonyms
+title, caption, legend, subtitle, subheading, wording, rubric, inscription, name, headlineView synonyms

 - ‘She explained that a company failure or scandal which had not been anticipated was generally accompanied by banner headlines enquiring ‘where were the auditors?’’

 - ‘The EU flag went up yesterday outside government offices in many newcomer countries, and newspapers greeted membership with banner headlines.’

 - ‘Andrew Caldecott QC, for the BBC, then asked, ‘A number of newspapers had banner headlines suggesting this claim related to strategic missiles.’’